Join us to increase the number of local students who achieve their college dreams

 We all hope for a thriving economy and vibrant culture in the Sacramento region and research shows that improving college achievement is critical to ensuring our region's future economic and civic viability.

-That is why we believe that investing in the young people who fill our college-bound pipeline can change the trajectory of their lives and make our community more vibrant.
-It's why we believe that every local student who aspires to go to college should have the opportunity to complete a four-year degree.
-We invite you to join us and many other generous donors throughout California as we support our region's students' dreams and build a better future for our community.
+That is why investing in the young people who fill our college-bound pipeline can make our community more vibrant, and why every local student who aspires to go to college should have the opportunity to complete a four-year degree.
+We invite you to join us and support our region's students' dreams and build a better future for our community.

 We need more students, from all segments of our community, to achieve college degrees.
 Learn why — and how the CAP Scholars program will help — in our brochure.

-To launch this innovative program as part of our initiative to expand educational opportunities for local students, Preparing Students to Succeed in the New Economy, the Foundation was awarded a substantial grant from College Futures Foundation, a statewide philanthropic organization that has studied the experiences and achievements of 20,000 low-income California students who have received scholarship funds.
-We are one of seven community foundations in California chosen to partner with College Futures as part of its initiative to improve college graduation rates for low-income and underrepresented students.
+To launch this innovative program as part of our initiative to expand educational opportunities for local students, Preparing Students to Succeed in the New Economy, the Foundation was awarded three substantial grants from College Futures Foundation, a statewide philanthropic organization that has studied the experiences and achievements of 20,000 low-income California students who have received scholarship funds.

 The Foundation was recently awarded a $1.1 million grant to advance the early success of our Capital Area Promise (CAP) Scholars program, which aims to improve access to higher education for local students—particularly young men of color, who encounter the greatest barriers to college success.